 In short, take a moment to play a little each and every day.
 Your body will thank you for it and your emotions will too.

 Feel invited to share this article.

 Need a therapist to help process your feelings from 2020?
-Contact us to schedule a free 15-minute consultation.
+Contact us to schedule a free consultation.